rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 The problem is that `styler` will happily recognize and format code in `.Rmd` files, but not in `.Rmarkdown` files, so I just used the RStudio addin and selected-then-reformatted offending chunks with the "Style selection" bit.
 Was it necessary?
 Probably not.
 Do I wish `.Rmarkdown` was handled as a first-class alias of `.Rmd`?
 Kind of.

 This also applies to `renv`, which I use for the entirety of my blog repository ([see also ](2020/03/auto-deploying-a-blogdown-blog-the-needlessly-hard-way/)). `renv` doesn't recognize dependencies in `.Rmarkdown` files, and I haven't spent too much time trying to fix it, but I thought it should be noted.
 Since `renv` is still fairly young, I think there's a decent chance it'll gain that functionality in the future – which in turn is probably also true for `styler` if more and more people were to adopt `.Rmarkdown`.

 And if not, and I find it too much of a hassle, I might end up just switching back to `.Rmd` and using `md_document` as the output format.
 Maybe I should have done that in the first place?
 Well I guess I'll find out.

+*Real time edit: I have since [been informed](https://twitter.com/lorenzwalthert/status/1261187131290107904) that this is an open issue on styler, so depending on when you're reading this, it's already solved*.

 [^ahill]: …which in turn refers to [Alison Hill's neat post on the subject](https://alison.rbind.io/post/2019-02-21-hugo-page-bundles/)
 [^dupfile]: I have created a lot of `episodes.rds` in my time pulling data from [trakt.tv], okay?